Stuck With Ineffective Labels

 Most distressing is the increasing trend to diminished dialogue with colleagues typified by the disdain for pharmaceutical companies who have contributed so much useful science to evolved patient care.
 In that missing dialogue resides important aspects of the evolution of psychiatric/neuroscience practice and improved patient care.

 When did it become the populist medical ethic to avoid interface with fresh research and new facts from any resource?
 Is the only education available from esteemed halls of knowledge and tenure?

 Just when and how did academia decide that clinical inquiry and reports of research findings, indeed medical teaching should only arise in medical institutions, not at dinner?
-I personally have never seen a physician swayed by pens or dinner, and find after many years of dinner meetings that our colleagues who attend are serious, attentive and motivated to learn as well as question.
+I have never seen a physician swayed by pens or dinner, and find after many years of dinner meetings that our colleagues who attend are serious, attentive and motivated to learn as well as question.

-Feedback loops between colleagues should be encouraged, not diminished – W. Edwards Deming would not approve of this increasingly vertical management system and the associated intrinsic denial.
+Feedback loops between colleagues is encouraged, not diminished – W. Edwards Deming would not approve of this increasingly vertical management system and the associated intrinsic denial.
 Are those of us working daily at the front simply sharecroppers living in the fantasy land of small ‘n’ numbers from isolated academic mavens who often deal with only one aspect of a multifaceted problem?

-Polemics Create More Stasis
+Psychiatric Labels & Polemics Create More Stasis

 Bear in mind that these remarks are not categorically condemnatory of the current operational diagnostic and treatment grid, as I am not recommending we throw out a system that often does work well.
 To have a problem with some limitations of one process does not imply that the entire process requires replacement – we already suffer enough with polemics and reductionistic thinking.